Azure-Samples/ms-identity-ciam-dotnet-tutorial/2-Authorization/2-call-own-api-blazor-server/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `ToDoListAPI\appsettings.json` file.
-1. Find the key `Enter_the_Tenant_Id_Here` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the placeholder `Enter_the_Tenant_Id_Here` and replace the existing value with your Azure AD tenant/directory ID.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `ciam-dotnet-api` app copied from the Azure portal.
+1. Find the placeholder `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `ciam-dotnet-api` app copied from the Azure portal.
-1. Find the key `Enter_the_Tenant_Name_Here` and replace the existing value with your Azure AD tenant domain.
+1. Find the placeholder `Enter_the_Tenant_Subdomain_Here` and replace it with the Directory (tenant) subdomain.
+For instance, if your tenant primary domain is *contoso.onmicrosoft.com*, use *contoso*.

 #### Register the client app (ciam-blazor-webapp)